 We thought the Google Pixel 5 went a bit mainstream, but the company’s going for something novel with its successor.
-The final device and specs won’t be revealed until this winter, but Google today provided tantalising insight into the Pixel 6 and Pixel 6 Pro.
+The final device and specs won’t be revealed until this autumn, but Google today provided tantalising insight into the Pixel 6 and Pixel 6 Pro (£TBC).
 First up, there’s an eye-catching new design.
 The new camera hardware can’t be stuffed inside the traditional camera bump square, and so there’s an entire bar across the back, making the phone look like a cartoon robot ninja from the future.
 The Pro phones get typical upmarket (read: boring) colours – grey; gold; silver – for their polished aluminium frames, but the standard 6 gets a splash of colour that looks lovely.
 But it’s what’s inside that counts.
 Google says it’s slammed into computing limitations with existing silicon, and so the company’s made its own to beef up its ambitions in AI, machine learning and hardware security.
 Whether these new Pixels with Google Tensor inside will knock the industry for six, we’ll have to wait and see – but our sixth sense suggests it just might.
-Although whether or not will Google Pixel smartphones make a comeback to the Indian market is the bigger question?

 Will it be an iPad rival, or smart home companion?

 The Pixel 7 rumour mill is heating up